tto11y/o11y-SpringBoot-caching/README.md

 # Spring Boot demo

-this is a demo Spring Boot application that exposes simple RESTful APIs
+this is a demo Spring Boot application that
+- exposes simple RESTful APIs
+- uses a simple cache implementation